alexholcombe/brms_psychometric_variableGuessRate_lapseRate/docs/index.md

 Works in this seemingly super-simple case:
 [logSigma_wrong](logSigma_wrong_minimal_example/logSigma_wrong.html)

+Also works when simultaneously estimating alpha

+I'm thinking that creating unmodeled dispersion by adding back in the target penalty will make sigma be estimated too shallow.

 ## Why do CIs for parameters whose true value is exactly zero never range below zero?

 [CIs of estimates stop short at zero](why_do_CIs_not_range_below_zero/CIs_not_below_zero_advanced_model_recovery.html)